sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 #### Step 7: Recreate overlay

-Note: You may skip this step if your instance was not deployed using overlays from the deploy-sourcegraph repository.
+>NOTE: You may skip this step if your instance was not deployed using overlays from the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) repository.

 If you are currently deployed using an existing overlay from the old setup that depends on custom scripts: